szabeenglobal/air-quality-dash-app-GCP-app-engine/readme.md

 ## Step 2: Create a new repo on github and push the app to GitHub

  **2.1** Create a new repository on github.
 Copy the https link to your repo.
-The link to this demo app's repo is https://github.com/szabeenglobal/air-quality-dash-app-GCP-app-engine
+The link to this demo app's repo is https://github.com/szabeenglobal/air-quality-dash-app-GCP-app-engine <br>
  **2.2** Go to Terminal and run the following commands.
 ```
 git init